AFI's

-The following is a list of 400 nominated quotes that were on a ballot that was distributed in 2004 to a jury of 1,500 leaders from the film community, including filmmakers, actors, historians, scholars, journalists and industry types.
+A ballot was distributed in 2004 with 400 Nominated Quotes From Films to a jury of 1,500 leaders from the film community, including filmmakers, actors, historians, scholars, journalists and industry types.
 Voters could submit up to five write-in choices not included among the 400 nominees.

 (alphabetical by film title)